26 Things You Didn’t Know About Tabasco

 The McIlhenny family has made Tabasco sauce on Avery Island for some five generations.
 As the company shares, “Built on a salt dome, it’s a mysteriously beautiful place where the red peppers grow, the factory hums, and abundant wildlife can be seen in Jungle Gardens.”
 Tripadvisor even places the company’s factory tour on its top five things to do on the island.

-For more great senior living tips, please sign up for our free newsletters.
+For more fun trivia, please sign up for our free newsletters.

 1900 Tabasco Hot Sauce Ad